-Properly designed or modified storage facilities enhance worker safety and minimize the risk of contamination to land or water.
+Properly designed or modified storage facilities help protect workers' health and safety, and minimize the risk of contamination to land or water.

 Recover after a wildfire

 ALERT: Generator exhaust is toxic.
 Always put generators outside well away from doors, windows, and vents.
 Never use a generator inside homes, garages, crawlspaces, sheds, or similar areas.
 Carbon monoxide (CO) is deadly, can build up quickly, and linger for hours.
 More information.

 Air quality and health information: